nedjo/openoutreach-drops-7/profiles/openoutreach/modules/contrib/apps/README.txt

 This is not the preferred method of install and should be a last resort.

-In order to install directly to the sites directory it needs to be writable.
+In order to install directly the sites/all/modules directory it needs to be writable.
 In order to do this go to the root of your drupal install and type

-sudo chmod -R 777 sites
+sudo chmod 777 sites/all/modules

 Be aware that there are security issues with leaving your site in this state.